RobustVLA: On Robustness of Vision-Language-Action Model against Multi-Modal Perturbations: RobustVLA

 \textbf{Preliminaries: VLAs with Conditional Flow Matching Action Head.} Given empirical observations $A^0 \sim \pi^0$ and $A^1 \sim \pi^1$, a flow defines an Ordinary Differential Equation (ODE) $dA^\tau = v(A^\tau, \tau) d\tau$ on $\tau \in [0, 1]$, with $v$ the velocity field to push $A^0$ to $A^1$, following the path defined by the ODE \citep{lipman2022flow}.
 In VLA, $\tau = 0$ corresponds to a simple action distribution $A^0_t = \epsilon \sim \mathcal N(0, \mathbf I)$, and flows to an action from the dataset $A^1_t \sim p(\cdot|\mathbf o_t), (A^1_t, \mathbf o_t) \in \mathcal D$ at $\tau = 1$.
 Assuming linear-Gaussian transformation, the action at time $\tau$ is formulated as $A_t^\tau = \mathcal N(\tau A_t^1, (1-\tau)\mathbf I)$.
 To accelerate the learning process, rectified flow \citep{liu2022rectified} assume linear ODEs for straight flow which is easier to model and compute.
 The action at time $\tau$ is then a linear interpolation $A_t^\tau = \tau A^1_t + (1-\tau) A_t^0$.
 The goal is to learn a velocity field $v_\theta(A_t^\tau, \mathbf o_t)$ parameterized by $\theta$ to match the rectified flow $u(A_t^\tau|A_t) = A^0_t - A^1_t = \epsilon - A^1_t$.
 This yields the objective of $\pi_0$ \citep{black2024pi}:

 \textbf{Worst-Case Action Noise.} We define worst-case action noise in VLAs as an $\ell_p$-bounded noise that maximally reduces the success rate.
-In RL, this is typically approximated by a value function, which estimates the quality of the current state-action pair.
-However, in VLA, estimating action quality is more challenging due to the behavior cloning nature, long horizons, sparse rewards, and complex environmental dynamics.
-Fortunately, offline demonstrations $(\mathbf{o}_t, A_t)$ provide actions that are more likely to lead to success and can be learned through flow matching.
+In robust RL literature, since success rate is hard to measure per step, researchers assume existing well-trained policy have high chance to succeed, and maximizing deviation to current policy leads to successful attacks \citep{huang2017adversarial}.
+In VLAs, offline demonstrations $(\mathbf{o}_t, A_t)$ provide actions that are more likely to lead to success and can be learned through flow matching.
 Therefore, we use the loss of the flow matching objective, $|| v_\theta(\hat{A}_t^\tau, \mathbf{o}_t) - u(\hat{A}_t^\tau | \hat{A}_t^1) ||^2$, as an empirical measure of action quality.
+We also conduct a pilot study in Appendix. \ref{corrflow}, which empirically shows flow matching loss is strongly correlated with success rate, with significant Pearson correlation of $r=-0.95$, $p<0.05$.

 Formally, we define the perturbed action as $\hat{A}^1_t = A^1_t + \delta$, where a noise $\delta$ is added action noise.
-In this noisy flow, the perturbed action at time $\tau$ is $\hat{A}_t^\tau = \tau \hat{A}_t^\tau + (1-\tau) A_t^0$, and the perturbed rectified flow is $u(\hat{A}_t^\tau|\hat{A}_t^1) = u(A_t^\tau|A_t^1) - \delta$.
+In this noisy flow, the perturbed action at time $\tau$ is $\hat{A}_t^\tau = \tau \hat{A}_t^1 + (1-\tau) A_t^0$, and the perturbed rectified flow is $u(\hat{A}_t^\tau|\hat{A}_t^1) = u(A_t^\tau|A_t^1) - \delta$.
 Plugging this into the original $\pi_0$ objective, we got:

 Here, the noise on $v_\theta(\hat{A}_t^\tau, \mathbf o_t)$ perturbs the action input, enforcing Lipschitz continuity of $v_\theta$ to stabilize action outputs under perturbations.
 Noise on $u(\hat{A}_t^\tau|\hat{A}_t^1)$ maximizes loss in the direction $v_\theta(\hat{A}_t^\tau, \mathbf o_t) - u(A_t^\tau | A_t^1)$, where velocity field and rectified flow diverge the most.
 In practice, we compute $\delta$ via PGD \citep{madry2017towards}, a gradient-based attack method.